calvintwr/express-routemagic/readme.md

 # Route Magic

 Route Magic is a simple and fast Nodejs module to abstract away the unnessary route invocations in the widely popular [Expressjs framework] (https://github.com/expressjs/express).
+Route magic will invoke your routings based on the standard folder structure.
 This module has no dependencies.

 ## Say Goodbye To This